CyberFlameGO/svnpython/Doc/c-api/unicode.rst

    split surrogate pair) as an error.
 Those bytes will not be decoded and the number of bytes that have been decoded will be stored in *consumed*.

-   .. versionadded:: 2.4

-   .. versionchanged:: 2.5
-      This function used an :ctype:`int` type for *size* and an :ctype:`int *` type for *consumed*.
-This might require changes in your code for properly supporting 64-bit systems.

 .. cfunction:: PyObject* PyUnicode_EncodeUTF16(const Py_UNICODE *s, Py_ssize_t size, const char *errors, int byteorder)

-   Return a Python string object holding the UTF-16 encoded value of the Unicode data in *s*.
+   Return a Python bytes object holding the UTF-16 encoded value of the Unicode data in *s*.
 Output is written according to the following byte order::

       byteorder == -1: little endian